 | Anne Williamson |

 Either way, we were right to let go of what we did.
 Jewish theologian Abraham Joshua Heschel said, "Things, when magnified, are forgeries of happiness."
-For those of us who let go, this is what those things of the church or synagogue or mosque or secular-but-no-less-ritualized-home or... had become: forgeries.
+For those of us who let go, this is what those things of the church, synagogue, mosque, secular-but-no-less-ritualized-home, etc. had become: forgeries, idols.
 This is okay.
 It's our truth.

 It is also truth, though, that the things in and of themselves were never the problem; the issue was their magnification.
 The things were only ever meant to point us to and lead us into an experience of something real, something from which we could make meaning.
 It was in the forgetting of this by others, institutions, ourselves even, that they became forgeries.

 It was still right to let them go, of course; in that moment, we could only ever experience them as false.
 Where we faltered was in believing the letting go was the last step - that that's all that is required to find our deeply true.
 We forget we must continue to listen.

 This then is the irony of our situation.
 We let go of certain rituals and disciplines because we listened to our own deep w/Wisdom and realized they no longer pointed us to something real.
 But in a world that, unchecked, will fill every crack and crevice of our lives, its often ritual and discipline that are needed to listen.
 Without these anchors in time and space, most of us won't stop long enough for our deeply true to emerge.
 Without these anchors, we drift.